Updated on December 16, 2025.

 Treatment depends on the type of infection you have and its severity.
 If bacteria are causing it, your HCP will prescribe antibiotics.
 Make sure you take every dose, even if you start feeling better.
 Doing so can keep the infection from coming back and lower the chances of antibiotic resistance.

 Antibiotic resistance is a growing public health problem that’s making it harder for HCPs to treat infections.
-In fact, the first round of antibiotics prescribed in the outpatient setting may no longer work for one out of four people with pneumonia, according to research from 2017.
+In fact, some antibiotics prescribed in the outpatient setting may not work for people with some types of pneumonia.
 That may be due, at least in part, to antibiotic resistance.

 Your HCP might also recommend a medication like acetaminophen to lower your fever and relieve body aches.
 If you have a more serious case of pneumonia, you may need to be hospitalized to receive IV medications, oxygen therapy and breathing treatments, or vaporized medicine that you inhale to help break up thick mucus secretions resulting from the infection.